 Details will be published, as soon as we know them, on the Upcoming Events page.

-To give you an idea how it all works – here are the documents for the 2019 event, just for your information.
-The 2020 documents are not yet finished.
+To give you an idea of how it all works – here are the documents for the 2024 event.